Everest Base Camp Helicopter Tour

 • Trip Grade: Leisurely Plus

-• Trip Start and End: Kathmandu to Kathmandu
+• Trip Start and End: Kathmandu

-• Trip Style: Active/ Helicopter Tour
+• Trip Style: Active/ Ariel Tour

 • Age Group: 6 or Above